 By giving citizens and environmental groups the authority to take action when the government fails to, our environmental laws have resulted in steady progress, regardless of politics and the administration in power at the state or federal level.
 Since our inception, Save the Sound has consistently taken polluters to court under these statutes—and won!

 Yet while much progress has been made, much more remains to be achieved.
 A Long Island Sound dead zone and beaches closed due to sewage and stormwater persist.
-Air pollution still reaches levels that are unhealthy to breathe several times each year and we are faltering in our obligation to stop climate change.
+Air pollution still reaches levels that are unhealthy to breathe every year and our region’s governments are faltering in the obligation to stop climate change.

-Moreover, with the current politics and tenor in Washington, enforcing our environmental laws is more important than ever.
-Rolling back environmental protections is the express mission of Scott Pruitt and other top environmental Trump administration appointments.
-And so far Congress is unwilling or unable to stand up to them.
-The only way to protect the Sound and Connecticut’s land, air, and water is to see them in court—and Save the Sound is doing precisely that.
-Our Clean Water Act, Clean Air Act, and land protection suits pending against Pruitt and the Trump administration, as well as multiple suits against polluters themselves, are holding the line.
+Enforcing our environmental laws is more important than ever.
+Rolling back environmental protections was the express mission of top environmental Trump administration appointments, and the only way to protect the Sound and Connecticut’s land, air, and water was to see them in court—and Save the Sound did precisely that.
+Our Clean Water Act, Clean Air Act, and land protection suits held the line.

-We have come too far to start going backwards now.
-We won’t.
-Thanks to our federal environmental laws and Save the Sound’s ability to enforce them, we will continue to clean up Long Island Sound, protect your lands and the air you breathe, and take action to address catastrophic climate change.
+Thanks to our federal and state environmental laws and Save the Sound’s ability to enforce them, we will continue to clean up Long Island Sound, protect your lands and the air you breathe, and take action to address catastrophic climate change.